jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) to recognise that the requirement that a union and an employer must deal with each other in good faith does not preclude certain strikes and lockouts being lawful (as defined in this Part); and
-  (b) to define lawful and unlawful strikes and lockouts; and (ba) to provide notice requirements for all strikes and lockouts; and (bb)
+  (b) to define lawful and unlawful strikes and lockouts; and (ba) to provide notice requirements for all strikes and lockouts; and (bb) to provide for specified pay deductions, including how the amount of such deductions must be calculated; and (bb)
   (c) to ensure that where a strike or lockout is threatened in an essential service, there is an opportunity for a mediated solution to the problem.